dgrundel/nine-sixty-gs-shortcodes/README.md

 **[grid]**

-[grid] supports four attributes: "width", "alpha", "omega", and "style".
+[grid] supports five attributes: "width", "alpha", "omega", "class", and "style".
 [grid] is best used with a closing [/grid] shortcode.

 You can use [grid] like this: